rule

 Text 11

-While he observed the all-pervading Supersoul, the Supreme Lord and protector of righteousness taking away the glare, the Lord who stretches in all directions suddenly disappeared out of his sight.
+Seeing how the all-pervading Supersoul, the Supreme Lord and protector of righteousness, took away the glare, disappeared from his sight all of a sudden the Lord who stretches in all directions.
 (Vedabase)

 Text 12